 the possibility to use suspension days from work, without having to justify the reason, for a maximum of 15 working days, paid 35% of the salary;

-a series of measures aimed at encouraging the involvement of fathers in family care (including the integration of the remuneration provided for parental leave)
+a series of measures aimed at encouraging the involvement of fathers in family care (including supplementing remuneration in the case of parental leave taken by the employed father);

 permits for specialist visits for staff suffering from serious diseases and for the assistance in school activities at home to children with specific learning disabilities.

-EMPLOYEE SHARE OWNERSHIP PLAN AND INVESTMENT PLANS AND SOCIAL BONUS
+EMPLOYEE SHARE OWNERSHIP PLAN, INVESTMENT PLANS, VARIABLE RESULTS BONUS AND SOCIAL BONUS

-In 2014 the Bank shared innovative agreements with the Trade Unions with the aim of recognising the greater organizational and productive commitment requested from personnel for the Group's growth and development as set out in the 2014-2017 Business Plan.
-These agreements established, first of all, the free allocation of shares of Intesa Sanpaolo to employees, as well as the possibility of accessing investment plans (so-called LEICOP Plans) that enable employees, depending on the task carried out/position held, to take part to the increase in value expected by the implementation of the 2014/2017 Business Plan, through an individual choice of co-investment in Intesa Sanpaolo shares.
+In 2014 the Bank shared innovative agreements with the Trade Unions with the aim of recognising the greater organizational and productive commitment requested by the 2014-2017 Business Plan.
+These agreements established, first of all, the free allocation of Intesa Sanpaolo shares to employees, as well as the possibility of accessing investment plans (so-called LECOIP - Leveraged Employee Co-Investment Plan) that enables employees, depending on the task carried out and the position held, to take part to the increase in value expected by the implementation of the 2014/2017 Business Plan, through an individual choice of co-investment in Intesa Sanpaolo shares.
 Overall, 79% of Group employees entitled joined the Plan.

 TRAINING AND AWARENESS ACTIVITIES

 The company cooperates with the Trade Unions to define corporate training plans aimed not only at obtaining professional skills and complying with legal regulations, but also at enhancing the value of human resources.
-The training activities’ targets include providing guidance, promoting individuals, searching for correctness and transparency in relationships as a growth factor of the company community.
+The training activities’ targets include providing guidance and promoting individuals, as a growth factor of the company community.